 When it occurs, the nutritional balancing program must be altered by substituting zinc for Limcomin if the ratio rises above 2.5, or by substituting Limcomin for zinc if the ratio falls below 2.5.

 A large change in the Na/K ratio before it is time for a retest hair mineral analysis.
-Once in a while, the Na/K ratio changes from fast to slow or vice versa before it is time for a retest mineral analysis.
+Once in a while, the Na/K ratio changes from fast to slow or vice versa, or varies a lot in some other way before it is time for a retest mineral analysis.
 Many times, the person begins to feel badly, as a rule, because the nutritional balancing program is no longer correct.